Our Millburn Divorce Lawyer Will Stand By You From Start To Finish

 We can counsel you in your uncontested divorce to assure that you have addressed every important issue and counsel you on the impact to you on each provision contained in any agreement you and your spouse may have agreed to in theory or conceptually.
 We are also not afraid to fight smartly and aggressively for you if your divorce is contested.

-Call us today at (201) 654-4263 to schedule a consultation so we can learn about your situation, and you can learn how we can help you.
+Call us today at (201) 654-4263 to schedule a case evaluation so we can learn about your situation, and you can learn how we can help you.

 Millburn Divorce Attorney Explains the Filing Process